todd-froisland/Content-Loader-Organizer/README.md

   * This feature implements the react-content-loader package.
 You'll need to install this package using `npm install react-content-loader` to use this feature.

   * Several values need to be filled with your preferences in order to function.
 Please check each file.

+  * When building loader shapes, you must specify the X and Y location within the viewbox of where you want the top-left corner of the shape to begin (or center of the circle, depending on the shape).

+  * With the current layout, the viewbox will adjust to your screen's size.

   * Currently, shapes that have been verified as implementable are rectangles and circles.
 See the recipe.jsx file for examples.